SEKOIA-IO/sekoiaio-docker-concentrator/README.md

     - MEMORY_MESSAGES=100000
     - DISK_SPACE=32g
 ```
 * `MEMORY_MESSAGES=100000` means the queue is allowed to store up to 100,000 messages in memory.
-Since in the image configuration the maximum value of a message is 20ko, 100,000 means 100,000 * 20,000 = 2Go
+For instance, if your message size is 20KB, then you will use 2GB of RAM memory (100,000 * 20KB = 2GB).
 * `DISK_SPACE=32g` means the queue is allowed to store on disk up to 32 giga of messages.

+[Here](#prerequisites) you will find recommendations to set these variables based on the number of input assets.
+You can also define your own values, which should be chosen according to your virtual machine's template.

 #### Ports
 Ports in Docker are used to perform port forwarding between the host running the container and the container itself.